fish-404/fullstack/README.md

  😀 Can create a application shotcut from Chrome, like a lightly application in your computer

- 😐 Container will hibernate due to long inactivity, you need refresh browser to wake it up
+ 😐 Container will hibernate due to long inactivity (around 10 minutes according to [CodeSandbox FAQ](https://codesandbox.io/docs/faq#are-there-any-limitations-with-sandboxes)), you need refresh browser to wake it up

- 🙁 Terminal font space is large, hard to use
+ 🙁 Terminal font space is large to use, seems no methond to change terminal theme

+ 🙁 Can't use custom ESLingt configs

 ###### StackBiltz Features: